 Pompeii Archaeological Park.
 The preserved archaeological site of the ancient Roman city of Pompeii which was destroyed after the catastrophic eruption of Mount Vesuvius in 79 A.D.
 Located south of Naples.

 Piazza del Popolo.
 Landmark square by Rome’s northern gate.
 Popular meeting and photo place and starting point of city tours.

 Piazzale Michelangelo.
-A 19th-century piazza on top of the hill near Florence with spectacular views over city.
+A 19th-century piazza on top of the hill near Florence with spectacular views over the city.
 Reachable by car and trails and steps.

 Campo de’ Fiori.
 Popular square south of Piazza Navona in Rome.
 Famous for open produce market.

 The Baptistery of St. John.
-Also known as Florence Baptistery, is a landmark marble-clad religious building in Florence, next to famous Duomo.
+Also known as Florence Baptistery, is a landmark marble-clad religious building in Florence, next to the famous Duomo.

 Piazza di Spagna.
 Landmark square on Rome with Spanish Steps.
 Popular meeting and photoshoot area.

 Campidoglio.
 Also known as the Capitolium or Capitoline Hill, this famous square is designed by Michelangelo himself.